alexch/codelikethis/public/lessons/react/jsx_and_the_virtual_dom.md

 # What we learned

-- JSX feels like HTML
+- JSX feels like HTML (inside of JavaScript)
-- JSX renders to ReactDOM code
+- JSX compiles to ReactDOM code
 - JSX is a 'syntax extension' to JavaScript
 - ReactDOM builds the HTML from the virtual DOM